As a legion of fans

 |

-rhythm and blues with fiery vocals that helped define Southern Rock.
+and funky rhythm and blues with fiery vocals that helped define Southern Rock.

 The band went on to release six albums for Capricorn, including Drippin